naqtn/ProgrammingInVRChat/unity/DigAndAnnotate/Assets/iwsd_vrc/Tools/OnEditorEmu/Features.md

     - Compatibility test for OnDestroy is not completed because of defects of original implantation
         - https://vrchat.canny.io/bug-reports/p/ondestroy-trigger-does-not-work-before-second-player-joins-the-world-instance
 - Key

+### Enviroment
+- Adjust "Fixed Timestep" setting in "Project Settings" to be compatible

 ## Not implemented